Your certificate of title needs to be updated if you have changed your name:

 The Lands Titles Office (LTO) strongly advises all people to seek the assistance of a registered conveyancer or solicitor when dealing with any estate and interest land.

-For an alternative version of a document on this page contact the Land Services Group (LSG).
+For an alternative version of a document on this page contact Land Services.

 This form is a statutory declaration and needs to be signed by a Justice of the Peace.